SkandaSShastry/prog1/README.md

-# prog1-2023-shell
+# CG prog1
-This repo branch contains the shell for program 1 from cg class 2023 at nc state (ray tracing ellipsoids).
+WIP of program 1 for Intro to Computer Graphics